Fluke 101 vs 106 vs 107 | Comparison Fluke 100 Series

 Final Verdict

-After taking a closer look at the differences between Fluke 101 vs 106 vs 107 in the Fluke 100 Series, it’s easy to determine which one will best meet your needs.
+After taking a closer look at the differences between Fluke 101 vs 106 vs 107 in the Fluke 100 Series, it's easy to determine which will best meet your needs.
 For example, if you’re looking for basic temperature measurements and electrical parameter leads, then Fluke 101 is right for you.
 Otherwise, if more power measurement features are what you need for troubleshooting, servicing, and installing auxiliary systems, then choose either the 106 or 107.

 Remember that all three models have excellent safety features, providing accurate insulation resistance readings with test AC/DC voltages up to 600V, so regardless of which one you select from this series, you can trust that it will be both reliable and efficient.